Chemical weapons watchdog to begin Syria inspections next week

 An OPCW official said an advance team would head for Syria on Monday.

-Established to enforce the 1997 Chemical Weapons Convention, the OPCW has an annual budget of under $100 million and fewer than 500 staffers.
+Established to enforce the 1997 Chemical Weapons Convention, the OPCW has an annual budget of under $100 million and less than 500 staff.
 It does not have the manpower to carry out the task without significantly increasing resources.

 Syria has just nine months to do what some countries, including Russia and the United States, have taken more than a decade to do.